dili995/Voting-app/README.md

-# Golang Microservice Voting Application with CI/CD, Kubernetes, Monitoring, and Logging
+# Golang Microservice Voting Application with CI/CD, Kubernetes and Monitoring

 ## Table of Contents
 - [Overview](#overview)